 What Sicilians Drink

-kitchen faucet or mineral bottled water either sparkling or natural made by one of the many local producers, or
+faucet or mineral bottled water either sparkling or natural made by one of the many local producers, or imported

-either a well, a natural spring or a fountain; everyone clams that the water they go and get is the best in the
+well, a natural spring or a fountain; everyone clams that the water they go and get is the best in the world for

-world for certain specific qualities beneficial to one or more healthy conditions and because it contains
+certain specific qualities beneficial to one or more healthy conditions and because it contains minerals or

-minerals or substances helpful to the normal functions of the body.
-Some travel to the countryside to their
+substances helpful to the normal functions of the body.
+Some travel to the countryside to their secret spot to

-secret spot to guaranty they and their family top quality water.
-Water is transported in large containers and
+guaranty they and their family top quality water.
+Water is transported in large containers and used for drinking

 Some get the water from the local fountain where our ancestors were carrying it home before the installation of the